Project Timeline in Excel (Table of Contents)

 - Go to Excel Ribbon > Click Insert > Select Insert Column or Bar Chart option.

-- Select Stacked Bar under 2D-Bar option.
+- Select Stacked Bar under the 2D-Bar option.

 - A Select Data Source popping window will appear.
 Under Legend Entries (Series), click on Add tab.

-- Select blue bars and right click on those to select Format Data Series.
+- Select blue bars and right-click on those to select Format Data Series.

 Now, the graph looks like below: